jmballard/Kaggle_HousePrice/README.md

 #### 1.3 Distribution of categorical values

-By looking at the categorical variables, we see that 7 of them have a category that will take >95% of the rows.
-We remove them from the features, but only 1 has no impact on the Sale Price:  "Utilities".
+By looking at the categorical variables, we see that 8 of them have a category that will take >95% of the rows:

+- Utilities
+- LowQualFinSF
+- RoofMatl
+- BsmtFinSF2
+- Street
+- Condition2
+- ScreenPorch

+We remove them from the features.